ferrugemjs/home-page/DOCUMENTATION.md

 #### event binding

-When you set the "keyup.bind" in a input component it will change the "name" attribute in controller after a keyup event.
+With 'keyup.bind="this.name"' in a input it will change the "name" attribute in controller after a keyup event.

 eg.
 ``` xml